 International Business Club

-The USD International Business Club is an organization to support International Business majors and minors.
+The USD International Business Club is an organization supporting International Business majors and minors.
 The International Business Club explores potential career paths and opportunities for students pursuing International Business studies, as well as provides networking activities related to International Business to help students understand cross cultural differences and promote awareness of global issues.
 The IB Club sponsors interactive networking events with local International Business alumni, professors and current students for all levels of the student body who have an interest in or are a declared International Business major or minor.
-Through expanding knowledge in International Business, we hope to empower and enlighten the student body because "business has no boundaries".
+Through expanding knowledge in International Business, we hope to empower and enlighten the student body because "business has no boundaries."
 The club holds about one event per month during the regular semesters.

 Advisor: Erin Kellaway